microsoft/nni/docs/en_US/NAS/SearchSpaceZoo.md

 ## ENASMicroLayer

-This layer is exctracted from model designed [here](./ENAS.md).
+This layer is extracted from model designed [here](./ENAS.md).
 A model contains several blocks whose architecture keeps the same.
-A block is made up by some `ENAMicroLayer` and one `ENASReduceLayer`.
+A block is made up of some `ENAMicroLayer` and one `ENASReduceLayer`.
 The only difference between the two layers is that `ENASReduceLayer` applies all operations with `stride=2`.

-A `ENASMicroLayer` contains `num_nodes` nodes and searchs the topology among them.
-The first two nodes in a layer stand for the ouputs from prevous previous layer and previous layer respectively.
-The following nodes choose two previous nodes as input and applies two operations from [predefined ones](#enas-predefined-opeations) then add them as the output of this node.
-For example, Node 4 chooses Node 1 and Node 3 as inputs then applies `MaxPool` and `AvgPool` on the inputs respectively.
+An `ENASMicroLayer` contains `num_nodes` nodes and searches the topology among them.
+The first two nodes in a layer stand for the outputs from previous previous layer and previous layer respectively.
+The following nodes choose two previous nodes as input and apply two operations from [predefined ones](#predefined-operations-enas) then add them as the output of this node.
+For example, Node 4 chooses Node 1 and Node 3 as inputs then apply `MaxPool` and `AvgPool` on the inputs respectively.
 So the output of
 Node 4 is `MaxPool(Node 1)+AvgPool(Node 3)`.
-Nodes which are not served as input for other nodes are viewed as the output of the layer.
-If there are multiple output nodes, model will concat them in channels as the layer output.
+Nodes that are not served as input for other nodes are viewed as the output of the layer.
+If there are multiple output nodes, the model will concat them in channels as the layer output.

 The predefined operations are listed as follows.
-Details can be seen [here](#enas-predefined-opeations).
+Details can be seen [here](#predefined-operations-enas).

 * MaxPool: call `torch.nn.MaxPool2d`.
 This operation applies a 2D max pooling over all input channels.
 Its parameters are fixed to `kernal_size=3`, `stride=1` and `padding=1`.
 * AvgPool: call `torch.nn.AvgPool2d`.
 This operation applies a 2D average pooling over all input channels.
 Its parameters are fixed to `kernal_size=3`, `stride=1` and `padding=1`.